PedroCaceres97/BLOP/README.md

 ## Core Principles

 1) Embrace the Weird        – No function is too strange for BLOP.
-2) Chaos is Consistency – The only standard is having no standard.
+2) Zero Tolerance on errors - Every error produces program to stop.
 3) Survive Anything         – BLOP will outlive you, me, and possibly the internet.

 ## Warning